What you do outside the studio is what makes your practice YOURS!

 But like anything you love, aerial takes work.
-Aerial takes PRACTICE.
+Becoming an aerial ARTIST takes practice.

 PRACTICE IS HOW YOU LEARN WHAT YOU ALREADY KNOW.

-If you join to get all of the answers on how get a specific skill, you will probably ghost when you have had your fill.
-You will gorge yourself on aerial tutorials and leave with a tummy ache.
+If you join The Parish to binge on aerial skill tutorials (which you could, there are a ton), you will probably ghost me when you have had your fill and leave with a stomach ache.

-Through a series of monthly rituals within The Parish, you will learn to:
+Through a series of monthly movement rituals within The Parish, you will learn to:

 - cultivate an awareness of how your body prefers to move

 - identify what is holding you back from your movement goals

 - select from the endless possibilities of mobility, strength, or technical drill to get you from here to there

 - integrate new movement skills into your creative toolkit